cpabooks/cpabooks-docs/docs/sales/customer-portal/online-customer-approval-and-payment-on-quotation.rst

-Installing the **Sales Management** application also installed the **Invoicing** application, the payment acquire needs to be activated from the list of payment acquires (payment gateways) available in Odoo.
+Installing the **Sales Management** application also installed the **Invoicing** application, the payment acquire needs to be activated from the list of payment acquires (payment gateways) available in CPAbooks.
 All the payment acquires can be found and activated from **Invoicing / Configuration / Payment Acquirers**.Install and configure the payment acquirer, which suits your requirement.